With its hugely varied terrain and decent snowfalls, Sunshine Village ski resort has some of the best skiing in the Banff area.

 The funny thing about Sunshine Village is that there isn’t always that much sunshine, thanks to the predominance of snowy days.
 And while we’re being pedantic, there isn’t really a village here, either.
 So the name’s a bit odd, but we won’t hold that against them since this is a fantastic resort and well worth a visit.

-The main resort base is actually at the top of the gondola.
+The main resort base is actually at the top of the gondola that leaves from the parking lot.
 It is comprised of a cluster of lodges scattered amongst the base of a few lifts.
 In this ‘village’ you’ll find all the services you need, including daycare, cafes, cafeterias, restaurants, bars, the Sunshine Mountain Lodge (Banff area’s only ski-in ski-out accommodation), lockers and the main ski school meeting point.
 (Rentals and tickets are sold at the gondola base station in Creekside Lodge).

-Ironically, when Scout visited Sunshine Village it was anything but sunny.
+IWhen Scout visited Sunshine Village it was anything but sunny.
 Instead it was one of those fantastic ‘free refill’ powder days where it just kept on dumping and, even better, the fair weather skiers all went inside.
-This gave us lap after lap of fresh tracks on the Goat’s Eye express where we were yodeling with joy until, sadly, a tree didn’t move when it was supposed to – resulting in a tweaked knee that prematurely ended the day (though fortunately not the season).
-It always happens when you’re having so much fun!
+This gave us lap after lap of fresh tracks on the Goat’s Eye express which is an advanced skiers' paradise.

 Even first timers will enjoy themselves here – there’s a magic carpet area right near the base area where they can learn the basics.
 For beginners there’s a lot of lovely rolling terrain, particularly the runs that can be accessed by the Strawberry Express Quad.
 55% of the terrain is marked intermediate, although this is hard to believe given that so many of the trails are marked black.